 - Tenants: Miami Marlins (baseball)

 Extra stadium info – loanDepot park

 The construction of the Major League Baseball stadium started in 2009 and its construction costs were $634 million.
 The loanDepot park, which opened as the Marlins Park, has a retractable roof.
-It is known as a venue for several events, like American football, baseball, concerts, football and motorsport.
+It is known as a venue for several events, like American football, baseball, concerts, football, monster truck events and the Race of Champions.
 On 14 november 2012, the stadium hosted its first-ever non-baseball event.
 It was a match between the national football teams of Nigeria and Venezuela.
 Nigeria won the game 3-1 in front of 13,000 spectators.

 The Race of Champions